 - Common Name: House Finch, Hollywood Finch, Linnet (not to be confused with the Common Linnet in Europe)

 House finches can be challenging to identify because the colorful males closely resemble the purple finch, while the plainer females can look like several different types of sparrows or finches.
 Recognizing the key field marks for these birds can help birders feel confident identifying house finches.

-- Markings: Males have a brown crown that contrasts with the strawberry-red forehead and thick, blurry eyebrow.
+The conical, gray-brown bill with its very slight bulbous curves is the first clue to look for, and the bill is the same on both genders.
+When investigating other markings, males have a brown crown that contrasts with the strawberry-red forehead and thick, blurry eyebrow.
 The cheeks are brownish.
-Throat, upper chest and rump are strongly red, while the back is gray brown with darker streaks.
-Brown wings show two narrow white or buff wing bars, and flanks, abdomen and undertail coverts are buff or white with heavy brown streaks.
+The throat, upper chest, and rump are strongly red, while the back is gray brown with darker streaks.
+Brown wings show two narrow white or buff wing bars, and the flanks, abdomen, and undertail coverts are buff or white with heavy brown, blurry streaks.
 Variant males show the same markings but in yellow or orange instead of red.

 House finches are vocal birds that regularly call and sing at any time of year.
 Their song is a high, throaty warble with a rising buzz at the end, while the most typical call is a sharp, raspy “cheeeep” that can be made while perched or in flight.

-House finches are monogamous and create a cup-shaped nest using thin twigs, grasses, string, feathers and weeds, with finer materials used to line the nest.
-Despite their name, these birds do not nest only in bird houses, but may also position their nests in trees, on ledges or may even use the abandoned nests of other birds.
+House finches are monogamous and create a cup-shaped nest using thin twigs, grasses, string, feathers, and weeds, with finer materials used to line the nest.
+Despite their name, these birds do not nest only in birdhouses, but may also position their nests in trees, on ledges, or may even use the abandoned nests of other birds.